As you can see, I just attempted to make that title poetic but came up short.

 Some days you may go thrifting and find absolutely nothing that catches your eye as remotely acceptable to wear out in public; on the other hand, some days you may leave with two trash bags full of new (well, slightly used) clothing.
 Persistence and patience are key; however, in the long run you benefit both economically and fashionably.
 After all, nothing is more rewarding than being asked, "I love your jacket.
 Where did you get it?" and being able to answer, "Thrift store!
 Two bucks!"

-Pondering life by Lake Alice, wearing my newest thrift:
+Pondering life by Lake Alice, wearing my newest thrift: a lumberjack inspired flannel button-up. |

 You'd be amazed with the deals you find.
 High-fashion jackets and pea-coats sell for at least 50 dollars at leading retailers, such as H&M and XXI Forever.
 Similar styles sell at local thrift stores anywhere from three to twelve dollars.
 Forget "extreme couponing."
 Thrift stores offer deals of lifetime without requiring you to cut out of a newspaper for hours on end.
 Take that, TLC.